 As much as possible, try to hold on to these new companies.
 The company could start turning partially into a sort-of startup incubator/investment thing.
 When the new startups are related to the current company, consider acquiring them.
 Diversify and grow the business like Google.

 Fill the funnel with good programmers by solving the earlier education problems.
 See the aforementioned essay for possible solutions.
 Create a higher-learning experience that is ridiculously hard but worth programmers’ energy.
 Make it replace a typical computer science degree.
 Link it to the company so the students will come work at the company after they finish (or they could immediately create their own startup and maybe get acquired by the company).

 In both phases, make it something that programmers can put their whole soul into during the time they’re there.
 Inasmuch as they have their own ideas for projects, this will probably involve enabling them to work on these projects.

 Start at the very beginning of the process.
 Make the introduction to programming better for not-yet-programmers, and focus on middle-school/high-school age people.
 Make bonds with the great programmers long before other companies’ recruitment process even begins.

+Large companies have a huge weakness here: their job application processes are long and arduous.
+If we can keep ours light, even as the company scales, we’ll have a major advantage in getting the best people first.
 Also see Sam Altman’s thoughts about why working for big/high-paying companies is often a bad idea.
 (Search for “Incidentally, don’t let salary be a factor.”)